Salamanca is a town in Cattaraugus County, New York. The name is from a major investor in a local railroad. The City of Salamanca borders the town.

-Wildwood Sanitarium Presents this exclusive Ghost Hunt on Friday, November 15th at 8pm, and it will run until Midnight .
-Your all Inclusive experience will include a tour of the Grounds and inside the historic building.
+Wildwood Sanitarium Presents this exclusive Ghost Hunt on Saturday, November 21st @ 7pm, and it will run until 11pm .
+Your all inclusive experience will include a tour of the grounds and inside the historic building.

 It's a full 56-page comprehensive guide, highlighting the activities and attractions in our County and it's FREE!!

 request that the Enchanted Mountains guide